Toilet Outhouse: An Outdoor Bathroom

 What frightened me the most was the thought of a bear chancing upon me.
 This nervousness was perfectly logical too as we lived in a little back woods community called Bear Lake which definitely lived up to its name.
 There were a lot of bears living there.
 I always took the time to listen for a moment before I opened the door to enter or exit the outhouse.

-Ah the Memories How Sweet They Truly Are
+Ah The Memories How Sweet They Truly Are

 I would have given my eye teeth to have indoor plumbing but somehow we managed to avoid that luxury for quite awhile.
 In the meanwhile I was destined to enjoy the old country version of the throne.

-Those outhouse toilets were far from being sanitary as well as you can well imagine.
+Those outhouse toilets were far from being sanitary as you can well imagine.
 To me it smelled like something had crawled down the hole and died.
 Talk about a toilet that would give you nightmares that old latrine was it.
 It smelled awful and you could never hold your breath long enough to escape the room without getting a heck of a good whiff.

 The smell was not the worst aspect of the outhouse either because in there with you were about a hundred spiderwebs, spiders, mosquitoes, and flies.

 The strange thing is that I also have some very wonderful memories of those old outdoor bathrooms as well.
 I can remember how hard my dad worked digging that lengthy narrow hole.
 With a family of eight people he had to dig down pretty deep.
-I am sure that those holes were at least 6 to 10 feet in depth.
+I am sure that those holes were at least 10 to 12 feet in depth.

 I can remember my siblings and I sitting at the top of the hole and peeking in as dad worked.
 Talking to my dad as he labored in the task he never chased us away or acted like we were in his way.
 He laughed and joked about digging his way through to China and how he was sure he could hear the Chinese talking down below.

 As a kid I didn't realize the true depth of that heavy duty task.
 It was damn hard work.
-Now when I think back I truly appreciate the work that my dad did for our family but when all is said and done there is no love lost for that little wood house.
+Now when I think back I truly appreciate the work that my dad did for our family.
+When all is said and done there is no love lost for that little wood house.
 I hated having to use those outdoor latrines and the memories of those visits hasn't grown any fonder or dimmer through the years.